 You should know that there are a few characters who are happy to meet you and pose for photos, but can’t or won’t sign autographs.
-Wreck-It Ralph has fixed hands that can’t grip a pen.
+Wreck-It Ralph, a former fixture in EPCOT, has immobile hands that can’t grip a pen.
 Buzz Lightyear will sometimes mark your autograph book with a special stamp rather than a signature.

 How much do autograph books cost?

 There are several styles of Disney autograph books for sale in the parks and resorts.
 They range in price from about $15 to about $20 depending on the model you choose.

 Where can I buy Disney autograph books?